Send an Enquiry

 • Step 4:

-1. Subscriber’s Statement which contain basic information about the LLP and its subscribers
+1. Subscriber's Statement is a document that indicates the description of LLP and its subscribers very shortly.

-2. Particulars of Designated Partner(s) and Consent of Designated Partners in FiLLiP form
+2. Information about the Designated Partner(s) and the Consent of the Designated Partner in FiLLiP form

 • Step 5: Pay Registration Fees